easyoauth/Easyoauth-Example-Web-App/README.md

 # Easyoauth-Example-Web-App
 Welcome to the Easyoauth example project.
 Inside this repository you will find documentation on how you can integrate your own front-end web app with your Easyoauth project, as well as a [boilerplate React App](#Example-App-Usage) that demonstrates how you might use the Easyoauth API.

+Before you get started, sign in to Easyoauth at [easyoauth.com](https://easyoauth.com).

 [Check out how to get started with the Example App](#Example-App-Usage) or continue reading the Easyoauth API documentation below.

 ## API Documentation